 Small government contractors often rely on teammates and subcontractors to demonstrate relevant experience.
 But as one recently-published GAO bid protest decision shows, some procuring agencies may take a dim view of such reliance.

-In GAO Protest of Quasars, Inc., B-405747 (Dec.
+In Quasars, Inc., B-405747 (Dec.
 7, 2011), the agency found that a woman-owned small business’s reliance on a teammate for relevant experience was risky, because that teammate might leave, depriving the team of the necessary expertise.
 The GAO found nothing unreasonable in the agency’s evaluation.

 The GAO’s decision in the Quasars bid protest involved a Department of Homeland Security solicitation for scientific, engineering and technical assistance in support of the Domestic Nuclear Detection Office.
 The solicitation called for DHS to evaluate a number of factors, including demonstrated technical capability, which included an evaluation of offerors’ “knowledge, understanding and technical ability” to meet the solicitation requirements.